Emma Mowat

 About me

 Therapy is a time dedicated for you to practise being with you.
-Through offering a place for sustained reflection, therapy offers the chance to make meaning and ultimately shifts in your own life.
+Through offering a contained place for sustained reflection, therapy offers the chance for you to unfold, make meaning and ultimately shifts in your life.

 I see my role as a therapist as a supportive collaborator in the process of being with where you are in the story of your life.
 However you find yourself, I can meet you there through offering you a different type of listening to that which you might receive from friends, which reveals what otherwise can go unheard, unseen or unfelt.

-Together, we can explore the patterns and themes that weave through your life narrative - supporting you to recognise and attend to your most authentic self, while also fostering your own internal strength.
+Together, we can explore the patterns and themes that weave through your life narrative, alongside your dreams and potential.

 Training, qualifications & experience

-I am a qualified integrative therapist with a Diploma from one of Europe’s foremost institutes for integrative counselling and psychotherapy, The Minster Centre.
+I am a qualified integrative therapist with a Diploma in integrative counselling and psychotherapy from The Minster Centre.

 I am also completing an MA in Integrative Psychotherapy at The Minster Centre.